Bg

 A:

 Awake times for a 12 month old tend to be between 3.25 and 4 hours long.
-Generally, the first awake window of the day is the shortest, so expect that they’ll need at least 3.25 hours of wakefulness before their first nap.
-As the day progresses, your baby will be able to stay awake for longer periods, resulting in the longest window of awake time before bed, lasting about 4 hours.
+Generally, the first awake window of the day is the shortest, so they’ll likely need at least 3.25 hours of wakefulness before their first nap.
+As the day progresses, most babies will be able to stay awake for longer periods.
+The longest window of awake time is typically before bed around 3.5 - 4 hours.

 Q: How much daytime sleep for a 12 month old?